 • Building a supplier development roadmap for operating in a new jurisdiction

-Global production networks are complex, sophisticated, inter-dependent and deeply entrenched, making reconfiguration a challenging task.
-Aside from the immediate goal of restarting operations, businesses now have to contend with assessing the risk exposure, supply alternatives, tax considerations and channel complexities.
-Matters, such as governance and regulatory adherence, use of digital technology and analytics, implementation priorities and roadmaps - all need detailed study and domain knowledge.
+Global production networks are complex, sophisticated, interdependent and deeply entrenched, making reconfiguration a challenging task.
+In an era of global volatility, supply chains are navigating uncharted waters.
+Businesses continuously need to assess risk exposure, supply alternatives, tax considerations and channel complexities.
+Further, issues such as governance and regulatory adherence, the use of digital technology and analytics, implementation priorities and roadmaps need a detailed study and domain knowledge.
 We are here to help as your advisor.
 At KPMG in India, we use our significant subject matter expertise and multidisciplinary advisory services to demystify the complex implications of a decision to rebalance supply chains.

 Neeraj Bansal